 Yep, most people think that step one is the welcome letter.
-It could be, but in this case, depending on your main goal, it’s of the most importance to have the acquisition process well oiled to give you the fuel to complete every process that you need.
+It could be, but in this case, depending on your primary goal, it’s most important to have the acquisition process well oiled to give you the fuel to complete every function you need.
 If you want to convert subscribers into clients, this is vital.

 What am I talking about?
 It’s a simple data insertion, right?
 Yep, it is.

-However, right at the moment, you get that lead or subscriber, you must obtain as much information as possible right in that second.
-It’s not a reason to implement a huge form, or they will run like crazy from you.
-It’s a more simple collection data:
+However, right when you get that lead or subscriber, you must obtain as much information as possible right in that second.
+It’s not a reason to implement a colossal form, or they will run like crazy.
+It’s a more specific collection of data:

 - The Main Address for what medium you’re going to use: email address if it’s a web newsletter, a full postal address for direct mail or a phone number… whatever the main channel that you’re going to use as lead conversion, this is key.
 You can also use different channels for different sources, but that could also be a huge mess depending on your resources to do it right.

 - Name (may or may not be included).
-I’m not that fond of using that unless you make sure that you can get them to really place their name correctly.
+I’m not that fond of using that unless you ensure that you can get them to place their name correctly.
 It can also affect the subscription rate, so test it before deciding.
 For post, direct mail is essential, by the way.

-- IP Address which you can collect on a not visible way.
+- IP Address which you can collect in a not visible way.
 That will give you a geo-reference from where he’s subscribing from. (not visible for the subscriber)

 - Source – you can make your form collect the actual source of that subscriber or lead if you program it right. (not visible for the subscriber)